 Leweston is a Catholic foundation but we welcome pupils of all denominations and none.
 Our distinctive ethos, based on sound teaching, moral guidance, pastoral care and the development of the spiritual life, is central to what we are and how we interact with each other.

-The School Chapel of St Antony is central in the life of the School as the place where Mass and other school services are celebrated.
-It is situated in the heart of the school and is always open so that pupils, staff and parents can find a quiet space when they find the need.
+The Chapel of St Antony is central in the life of the school as the place where Mass and other school services are celebrated.
+It also plays host to our Choral Society performance and other musical events.
+It is situated in the heart of the school and is always open so that pupils, staff and parents can find a quiet space.
+Mass or Liturgy is celebrated on Wednesdays for the whole school.
+Pupils of all ages participate, from planning the liturgies and taking an active role in the choir, to performing as musicians or acting as servers and readers.
+Pupils of other faiths are supported in theirown worship.

 The whole school comes together for Mass once a fortnight and pupils of all ages participate in planning the liturgies and take an active role as servers, readers, choir and musicians.
 We often welcome parents, friends and neighbours.
 Pupils are prepared for First Holy Communion and Confirmation and we often celebrate Baptisms.
 Pupils of other faiths are supported in their own worship and an Anglican liturgy is held in the School chapel once a term.
 Boarders join the parishioners of Sherborne for Mass on Saturday evenings.